ReneGa/slacksend/README.md

 Send messages to an incoming webhook via the command line.
 Useful if you want to automatically send messages via [Slack](https://slack.com).

+## Installation

+Download your release (Mac or Windows): https://github.com/ReneGa/slacksend/releases

+(If you have Go installed, you can also run `go get )

 ## Setup

 Install [Incoming WebHook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) on your Slack workspace.

 ## Usage